uqbar-project/wollok/README.md

 * With: many **static code analysis**, **Quick-Fixes**, **Refactors**
 * An **interactive Console** (**REPL**)
 * **Visual representations**: Outline, Static diagram, Objects Diagrams
-* A **debugger**.

-Or use the WDK which has command line tools for running and checkin a program.
+Or use the wollok-cli which has command line tools for running and checkin a program.
-This is also integrated with [Sublime Editor](https://github.com/uqbar-project/wollok-sublime-linter/blob/master/README.md).

 ## How to Contribute ##